IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### timeMode
-{: .changed}

-A mode associated with an Annotation that is to be applied to the rendering of any time-based media used as a body resource of that Annotation.
+A mode associated with an Annotation that is to be applied to the rendering of any time-based media, or otherwise could be considered to have a duration, used as a body resource of that Annotation.
 Note that the association of `timeMode` with the Annotation means that different resources in the body cannot have different values.
+The value _MUST_ be taken from the list in the table below, or be a URI for custom extensions.

+* An Annotation _MAY_ have exactly one `timeMode` property.

 > | Value | Description |
 | ----- | ----------- |